mentalisttraceur/python-polyfill-callable/README.rst

 Attempts to ensure the ``callable`` builtin is available.

-Most Python versions have a native builtin function called ``callable`` which checks if the argument is a callable object.

-This applies to all modern supported versions of CPython (including stackless), PyPy, Jython, IronPython, MicroPython, PyPy.js, Brython, and probably others, but there is a small handful of Python versions where ``callable`` isn't implemented.

-The concept behind this module is that it attempts to ensure that the ``callable`` builtin is available:

 * On versions of Python where ``callable`` is already available, importing this doesn't break anything and leaves ``callable`` alone.

 * On versions without a ``callable`` builtin, on import this will attempt to inject an equivalent implementation, so that code invoking ``callable`` continues to work.

-* If your Python runtime has no ``callable`` builtin and this code is unable to polyfill it, it will raise a ``NotImplementedError``.
+* If your Python runtime has no ``callable`` builtin and this module is unable to polyfill it, it will raise a ``NotImplementedError``.

 Versioning